 Saskia is an experienced strategist and program architect.
-She founded the Power Launch innovation lab to invest in compelling ideas, exceptional leaders and high-impact nonprofits.
+She founded Power Launch's philanthropy innovation lab to invest in compelling ideas, exceptional leaders and high-impact nonprofits.
 Saskia has led the startup and early growth of numerous other social impact organizations.
-In 2014, she cofounded IdeaLift, a boutique strategy consulting firm.
 She previously served as the Chief Executive Officer of Room to Grow, a four-star Charity Navigator rated early childhood nonprofit serving low-income families in Boston and New York.

 In 2016, Saskia was selected for the Boston delegation of the U.S Competitiveness, American Leaders Program at Harvard Business School.
 In 2014 she was appointed to Governor-elect Charlie Baker's transition committee for stronger, safer communities.
 The prior year, Saskia was honored by the Greater Boston Chamber of Commerce as one of Ten Outstanding Young Leaders.

-Saskia is a founding board member of City Awake, the Brookline Teen Center and the Foundation To Be Named Later.
-For seven years, she served as a trustee and President of the Children's Advocacy Center of Suffolk County, an organization that helps child victims of abuse and exploitation to feel safe, cope with trauma and receive legal support.
+Saskia is a founding board member of the Brookline Teen Center and trustee of the Foundation To Be Named Later.
+She was a founding advisor of City Awake, and served as a trustee and President of the Children's Advocacy Center of Suffolk County, an organization that helps child victims of abuse and exploitation to feel safe, cope with trauma and receive legal support.

 Saskia's passion for protecting vulnerable children stems from her work at The Home for Little Wanderers.
 For ten years, Saskia directed child welfare programs at The Home and developed new innovative services for children with special needs.